Sorry, you need to enable JavaScript to visit this website.

 Empowering young coffee growers

-In Honduras, Nescafé has introduced a training program to build human rights knowledge and capacity in young farmers.
-Working with the non-profits Swisscontact and CoHonducafé Foundation, local teams on the ground have reached 5 000 ‘Jóvenes Caficultores’ (young coffee growers) with essential guidance on promoting female empowerment and preventing child labor risk.
+In Honduras, Nescafé has launched a training program to strengthen the skills and leadership of young coffee farmers.
+Working with Swiss contact and the CoHonducafé Foundation, local teams on the ground have reached 5 000 'Jóvenes Caficultores' (young coffee growers).
+The program also includes leadership development for agroforestry students.